drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/06-capstone/04-accessibility-and-dark-mode.md

 Accessibility on a blog is mostly about not breaking the defaults.
 The browser already gives you focus rings, semantic HTML, and reasonable defaults for screen readers; your theme either preserves that or breaks it.
 The job of an a11y audit is to find the places where a well-meaning bit of CSS or JS has stripped something users depend on, and put it back.
 The reference is [WCAG 2.2](https://www.w3.org/TR/WCAG22/); for a blog, you're aiming for AA, and most of that is honest contrast and honest markup.

 **Contrast.** Body text needs a 4.5:1 contrast ratio against its background.
 Large text (18pt+ regular or 14pt+ bold) and non-text UI elements need 3:1.
-The most common failure on a stylish theme is light-grey body text on white - it looks elegant in mock-ups, but `#999` on `#fff` is around 2.85:1 and fails for everyone over 40 and most people in bright light.
-Check your palette in the Chrome DevTools colour picker, which shows the contrast ratio live.
+The most common failure on a stylish theme is light-gray body text on white - it looks elegant in mock-ups, but `#999` on `#fff` is around 2.85:1 and fails for everyone over 40 and most people in bright light.
+Check your palette in the Chrome DevTools color picker, which shows the contrast ratio live.

 **Focus.** Every interactive element needs a visible focus indicator.
 Modern themes use `:focus-visible` to show the ring only when navigating by keyboard and not on mouse clicks, which gives the best of both worlds.
 A worryingly common pattern is `*:focus { outline: none; }` in someone's reset - this is the single most damaging line of CSS for keyboard users.
 Remove it; if the default ring clashes with your design, restyle it with `:focus-visible`, don't delete it.